OCA/sale-workflow/sale_delivery_state/README.rst

 Configuration
 =============

 #.
-Go to *Sales > Configuration > Quotations & Orders*.
+Go to *Settings > Sales > Quotations & Orders*.
 #.
-Check the Skip Service products for Sale Delivery State checkbox to automatically set the field Skip Delivery State in sale order lines to True when the line contains a service product.
+Check the 'Skip Service products for Sale Delivery State' checkbox to automatically set the field Skip Delivery State in sale order lines to True when the line contains a service product.

 Bug Tracker
 ===========